benvanderberg/firefly-services-cli/README.md

 - `-vi, --visual-intensity`: Visual intensity of the generated image (1-10)
 - `-d, --debug`: Show debug information including full HTTP request details
 - `-silent, --silent`: Minimize output messages (only shows final result)
+- `-ow, --overwrite`: Overwrite existing files instead of adding number suffix

+File Handling:
+- If the output file already exists and `-ow` is not used, a number suffix will be added (e.g., `output_1.jpg`, `output_2.jpg`, etc.)
+- If `-ow` is used, the existing file will be overwritten
+- When generating multiple images (`-n > 1`), files are always numbered sequentially

 Examples:
 ```bash